The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: FAMED triangulations for hyperbolic twist knots

 Besides, from \cite[Theorem 8.4]{BAGPN},

 As a result,

 The computations above show that $X_n$ is FAMED for even $n$.

 By \cite[Theorem 4.1, Theorem 8.2]{BAGPN}, $X_n$ is geometric at the complete hyperbolic structure.
 By continuity, $X_n$ is still geometric on a small neighborhood around the complete hyperbolic structure.
 Moreover, the last column of $\mathbf{B}^{-1}$, which is the same as the last row of $(\mathbf{B}^{-1})^{\!\top}$, is given by $(0,\dots,0,1/2,-1/2,0)$ and $(0,\dots,0,-1/2,1/2,0)$ for odd and even $n$ respectively.
-Note that in \cite[Figure 14 ($n$ is odd) and 23 ($n$ is even)]{BAGPN}, the algebraic intersection number of the meridian and longitude are $1$ and $-1$ respectively.
+Note that in \cite{BAGPN}, in Figure 14 (when $n$ is odd) and Figure 23 (when $n$ is even), the algebraic intersection number of the meridian and longitude are $1$ and $-1$ respectively.
 Thus, by suitably choosing the orientations of the meridian and longitude such that their algebraic intersection number is $1$, in Lemma \ref{xmeaning}, we can take $n_1=n_2=0$.

 \end{proof}